BuildWithMatija

 13. MCP improvements

-Payload already has an MCP plugin, but the setup today requires manual configuration.
+Payload already has an MCP plugin, but the setup today requires too many manual steps.

-In the Payload 4.0 preview, the team talked about making MCP much easier to use, especially during local development.
+In the Payload CMS 4.0 preview, the team talked about reducing all of those friction points, especially during local development.

 The goal seems to be: